jsdoc2md/jsdoc-to-markdown/example/options/formatting options/README.md

 Highlights the affects of the various jsdoc2md options..
+These options are passed to dmd.

 - global-index-format
 - member-index-format